realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-rankability.md

 Their central question is:

-> How well does this construction remain viable under environmental limits, human limits, and salient structure over time?
+> How well does this construction remain viable under environmental limits, human limits, and salience structure over time?

 These two sides are related, but not identical.